kmillikin/Advent-Of-Code/2024/README.md

 Checking for a so called X is constant time and so the complexity is again O(*n*) where *n* is the size of the board, because it has to inspect the whole board to find the A's.

+## December 5

+The input consists of two sections, separated by a blank line.
+The first section has "constraints" of the form X|Y where X and Y are numbers.
+It turns out that they are always two-digit numbers but I didn't rely on that.
+The section section has multiple lines with a comma-separated list of (again, two-digit) numbers on each line.

+For some reason that I don't yet know, Chez Scheme's `get-datum` procedure parses the floating point number `47.0` from the string `"47|53"`, so I couldn't rely on `get-datum`.
+Instead, I wrote my own simple non-negative integer parser from a given input port.
+The parser is hacky and consumes the character after the number if any, but that's OK because it means I don't need to write code to explicitly skip the bar and comma characters in the input.

+### Part One

+The constraint X|Y means that if both X and Y occur in a sequence, then Y must occur after X.  A way to think of this constraint is to think of when it is violated.
+It is violated exactly when Y occurs before X in a sequence.
+It's OK if X occurs before Y and it's OK if either X or Y or both do not occur at all.

+For a given X there can be multiple constraints X|Y.  When parsing the first section of the input file, I built a hash table mapping the number X to the set of numbers Y that appeared in such constraints.
+Scheme doesn't have builtin sets, so I implemented my own.
+I chose a representation as a hash table mapping the element as key to the value `#t` (boolean true).
+The value doesn't actually matter, because the presence of the key indicates that the element is a member of the set.
+This representation gives amortized constant time lookup and linear operations like set intersection.

+I parsed the sequences into a list of lists.

+The problem asks us to sum up the middle number in each of the sequences that satisfy the given constraints.
+To implement this, I used a pair of nested loops
+--- the outer one over the sequences and the inner one over each sequence in turn.

+To check for violation of a constraint X|Y, we need to check that if X occurs in a sequence, Y does not occur before it.
+To implement this, I built a set of the numbers seen so far while iterating a sequence.
+Then we can check all the constraints for a give X by getting the set of all such Y and checking that the intersection of these Ys and the already seen numbers is empty.
+The only set operation I needed was the predicate `intersection-empty?`.
+For convenience (to avoid allocating empty hash tables), I allowed the boolean false value to also represent an empty set.

+The last little bit is to find the middle element of a valid sequence.
+I guessed that the sequences would always have an odd length (which turns out to be correct) and verified it with the example input in the description and a "random" (the first two) selection of inputs in my actual problem input.

+To find the middle element of a list with on odd length, I used the "hare and tortoise".
+I marched a pair of pointers down the list, with the hare taking two steps for every one step that the tortoise takes.
+The tortoise is initially the first element of the list and the hare is initially the tail of the list.
+When the hare reaches the end of the list, the tortoise is the middle element.

+If `hashtable-contains?` is constant time and `hashtable-keys` (which produces a vector of the keys) is linear in the number of keys, then the `intersection-empty?` predicate is linear in the size of the first set (the already-seen elements of a sequence), so O(*n*) where *n* is the length of a sequence.
+It is called for every element of a valid sequence, so O(*n*^2).
+Finding the middle element of a sequence is O(*n*), which we can ignore because it grows more slowly than O(*n*^2).
+All the sequences are checked, so the algorithm is O(*m* * *n*^2) where *m* is the number of sequences and *n* is the length of the longest sequence.

+(Note when I sketch the complexity of my solutions, I ignore the work it takes to parse the input file.
+If I were being more rigorous, I shouldn't do that.)

+### Part Two

+Part two flips the problem around.
+Instead of checking for valid sequences, we are looking for the invalid ones.
+The code that finds valid sequences can be used to find invalid ones simply by negating the `intersection-empty?` test.

+However, for part two we also need to repair the invalid sequences by putting them in a correct order according to the constraints, before computing the sum of the middle elements.

+The insight here is that this just consists of sorting the sequences.
+Scheme's `list-sort` procedure takes a comparison procedure that takes a pair of elements and returns true if the first must come before the second in the sorted list.
+That is, if the elements are X and Y, the procedure returns true when there exists a constraint X|Y.

+This is easy to check with my solution --- get the list of all such Ys and check if the given Y is an element.

+Part two does all the same work as part one, plus it sorts the invalid sequences.
+The comparison function will be called up to O(*n* * log *n*) times.
+Presuming that hash table lookup is constant time, then sorting will be O(*n* * log *n*).
+This grows more slowly than O(*n*^2) to check the sequence, so the complexity is again O(*m* * *n*^2).